fjebaker/blog/pages/2021-11-geodesic-equations.md

 where $\tensor{g}{}{ij}$ is the metric.

-We can express a symbolic vector and metric generically, and Tullio provides the contraction abstraction for us:
+We can express a symbolic vector and metric (matrix), and Tullio provides the contraction abstraction for us:

 ```julia
 using Symbolics, Tullio